 The “riprap in winter” folly was borne of landscaping companies’ need for cash in the winter.
 It’s yet another reason you should never hire a landscaping company to restore your shoreline.
 They assume you know even less about shorelines than they do.

 Riprapping a shoreline in the winter prevents us from sloping the shoreline properly, securing the fabric to the ground with staples, and making sure the riprap is properly placed on the fabric once the ice has melted.

 Hey, our shoreline-restoration work is slow in the winter, too.
 We like offseason cash, too.
 But we’d much rather work on your shoreline at the right time of year, so that it lasts, and so we have you as a customer who maybe even tells a shoreline-owning friend or two.

-The two most important parts of riprap: the grade and the fabric
+The two most important parts of riprap are the grade and the fabric.

 You can’t place the fabric correctly during the winter.

 When you’re riprapping a shoreline it’s vital to have extra fabric on both the landward and lakeward side of the shore.

 We can’t think of a way to do that in the winter.
 We suppose you could leave 4 feet of extra fabric on the ice, but as the riprap starts to melt and break through the ice it will just roll into the lake.
 There’s no telling where the riprap will end up.